See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 Comparing Chase and Discover bonus categories

-Chase isn’t the only card issuer that offers a 5 percent cash back bonus.
-Discover also allows cardholders to earn 5 percent cash back in categories that rotate quarterly.
-From Oct.
-1 through Dec.
-31, 2017, Discover it and Discover More cardholders can earn 5 percent cash back on up to $1,500 in combined spending in rotating categories each quarter, upon enrollment.
+Chase isn’t the only card issuer that offers a 5% cash back bonus.
+Discover also allows cardholders to earn 5% cash back on up to $1,500 in combined spending in rotating categories each quarter, upon enrollment.

 |January – March||Gas stations, select streaming services and phone, cable and internet services||Grocery stores, Walgreens and CVS|

 |April – June||Grocery stores, select streaming services and gym memberships and fitness club purchases||Gas stations, Uber, Lyft and wholesale clubs|